-Components of the Company's net deferred tax assets (liabilities) balance are as follows at December 31, 2018 and 2019 (in thousands):
+Components of the Company's net deferred tax assets (liabilities) balance are as follows at December 31, 2021 and 2020 (in thousands):

-December 31, 2019 December 31, 2020
+December 31, 2021 December 31, 2020

 Deferred tax assets:

-Stock-based compensation \$ 14 \$ 155
+Stock-based compensation \$ 337 \$ 155

-Net operating loss carryforwards and alternative minimum tax credits 2,089 4,667
+Net operating loss carryforwards and alternative minimum tax credits 6,803 4,667

+Lease liabilities 791

+Reserves and accruals 304

+Intangibles and fixed assets 1,922

-Total deferred tax assets 2,103 4,822
+Total deferred tax assets 10,157 4,822

 Deferred tax liabilities:

+ROU assets (766)

-Property and equipment (5) (38)
+Property and equipment (38)

-Total deferred tax liabilities (5) (38)
+Total deferred tax liabilities (766) (38)

-Valuation allowance (2,098) (4,784)
+Valuation allowance (9,391) (4,784)

-Deferred tax assets (liabilities), net \$ - \$ -
+Deferred tax assets (liabilities), net \$ \$

-The CARES Act, among other things, permits net operating loss ("NOL") carryovers and carrybacks to offset 100% of taxable income for taxable years beginning before 2021.
+On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was enacted in response to the COVID-19 pandemic.
+The CARES Act, among other things, permits NOL carryovers and carrybacks to offset 100% of taxable income for taxable years beginning before 2021.
 In addition, the CARES Act allows NOLs incurred in 2018, 2019, and 2020 to be carried back to each of the five preceding taxable years to generate a refund of previously paid income taxes.
-The Company is currently evaluating the impact of the CARES Act, but at present, does not expect to benefit from the NOL carryback provisions.
+The Company evaluated the impact of the CARES Act.
+At present, the Company does not expect that the NOL carryback provision or other provisions of the CARES Act resulting in a material tax benefit to the Company.

-As of December 31, 2020, the Company had federal NOL carryforwards of approximately \$14.9 million, New York State NOL carryforwards of approximately \$14.9 million, and New York City NOL carryforwards of approximately \$14.9 million.
+As of December 31, 2021, the Company had federal NOL carryforwards of approximately \$20.1 million, New York State and City NOL carryforwards of approximately \$30.1 million which will begin to expire in 2039.
 However, the Company's ability to utilize these NOLs will be dependent on the Company's ability to generate future taxable income.
 Furthermore, the utilization of these NOLs may also be limited in the future.